 The R E Ross Trust is a perpetual charitable Trust established in Victoria in 1970 by the will of the late Roy Everard Ross.
 Since its inception, the Ross Trust has distributed over $90 million dollars in grants for charitable purposes in Victoria.
 Governed by five Trustees who manage the Trust’s assets and distribute its income, the granting priorities of the Trust are set by Trustees who take into account the wishes of the Trust’s benefactor, Roy Everard Ross.
 These priorities reflect the Trust’s mission to address disadvantage and inequity, encourage and promote social inclusiveness, community connectedness, health and wellbeing, and protect and preserve Australian flora and fauna.

 Support for SANE

-Established in 1998, the SANE Help Centre is the only support service of its kind in Australia for people affected by CMI.
-First established as just a phone line, the service model has evolved to include email and live chat support provided by specialist mental health professionals.
+Established in 1998, the SANE Help Centre is the only support service of its kind in Australia for people affected by complex mental health issues.
 One of the most unique aspects of the SANE Australia Help Centre is that it is staffed by trained mental health professionals who not only care deeply about the work they do, but also have the specific professional expertise and wisdom to guide and support people on their journey with complex mental illness.
-Today, the service provides 12,000 hours of specialist support each year to the public, from 10am–10pm weekdays.